 A few months ago, I attended a food blogger event at the City Creek Harmons.
 They served a delicious non-alcoholic basil sangria.
-I loved the drink and thought it would be fun to recreate my own version at home when fresh fruits were in season.
+I loved the drink and thought it would be fun to recreate my own Fruit-Filled Virgin Sangria at home when fresh fruits were in season.

 Sangria is traditionally served in Spain and Portugal and made with wine, sweetener, fruit and a bit of brandy.
 I’m not a drinker, but love drinks made with fresh fruit.